-Additionally, if you motor vehicle related crimes are also covered and they include: failure to stop and render aid, DWI, manslaughter, criminally negligent homicide, aggravated assault, intoxicated manslaughter and intoxication assault.
+Additionally, if your motor vehicle-related crimes are covered, they include failure to stop and render aid, DWI, manslaughter, criminally negligent homicide, aggravated assault, intoxicated manslaughter, and intoxication assault.

-Benefits are not available to those you participate in the crime either knowingly or willingly, is an offender or accomplice of the offender, was incarcerated at the time of the crime or knowingly or intentionally submit false information to the Attorney General.
+Benefits are not available to those who participate in the crime knowingly or willingly, are an offender or accomplice of the offender, were incarcerated at the time of the crime, or knowingly or intentionally submit false information to the Attorney General.

 - psychiatric care or counseling